Google Modernize Workspace Video Player

 REfINE

-We launched the Playback experience in Drive and Vids in November 2024!
+We launched the Video playback experience in Drive and Vids in November 2024!

 Our post-launch metrics indicated